MalakSadek/StaticTimingAnalyzer/README.md

 # Static Timing Analyzer
 A Logic Circuit Static Timing Analyzer Implemented in Python 🔌 ⚡ (2018)

-The analyzer is implemented over several parts.
+The analyzer is implemented over several parts and outputs HTLM files.
-It functions on Gate Level Netlists obtained from custom designs created in Verilog.
+It functions on Gate Level Netlists obtained from custom designs created in Verilog & C.
 Using as inputs a SCL JSON file and JSON files containing Timing Constraints, Net Capacitances, and Clock Skews, the system:
 1. Fetches the module name from the GUI and finds it in the gate level netlist file
 2. Searches for each gate in the standard cell library (SCL)